 The Department of Electrical and Computer Engineering offers Bachelors and Master degrees in Electrical and Computer Engineering and a Ph.D.
 Program in Computing Sciences and Engineering (jointly with the Mathematics Department).
-The Department's research and graduate programs involve 14 laboratories, groups and centers, more than 30 graduate-level courses, 45 faculty members, 80 graduate students and many motivated undergraduate students.
+The Department's research and graduate programs involves 14 laboratories, groups and centers, more than 30 graduate-level courses, 45 faculty members, and 80 graduate students.